-Name of the Getting acquainted with cooking utensils and appliances activity Objectives To familiarize AFMID with cooking utensils and appliances and how to use them properly To increase the independence and self-realization of AFMID To improve the skills and competencies of AFMID to create better connections between family members To improve social and emotional relationships with others To improve the psychophysical health of AFMID Level of difficulty 2 (1 = easy 2= medium, 3=hard) Duration 1 hour Resources required Equipped kitchen (cooking utensils and appliances) Flip chart Markers Printed image cards showing cooking utensils and Printed image cards showing cooking utensils and Appliances Scotch tape Plasticine Plastic knife Marbles Maral Marbles Marbles Macaroni Support from educators / Family members Description of the activity Introductory talk with AFMID about what appliances and utensils is an integral part of the kitchen and what they are used for.
+Name of the activity Getting acquainted with cooking utensils and appliances Objectives To familiarize AFMID with cooking utensils and appliances and how to use them properly To increase the independence and self-realization of AFMID To improve the skills and competencies of AFMID to create better connections between family members To improve social and emotional relationships with others To improve the psychophysical health of AFMID Level of difficulty 2 (1 = easy 2= medium, 3=hard) Duration 1 hour Resources required Equipped kitchen (cooking utensils and appliances) Flip chart Markers Printed image cards showing cooking utensils and Appliances Scotch tape Plasticine Plastic knife Marbles Macaroni Support from educators / Family members Description of the activity Introductory talk with AFMID about what appliances and utensils is an integral part of the kitchen and what they are used for.
 Familiarizing AFMID with cooking utensils and appliances showing them in the pictures and explaining each item.
 Providing AFMID with picture cards showing kitchen appliances and utensils, and in the game of "scavenger hunt" to find, and identify those items in the kitchen: Making posters, one for appliances and one for utensils.
-When the AFMID identifies an object, he/she pastes the picture card into the appropriate poster (the name of the object can be entered next to the image) Demonstrate and practice the use of kitchen appliances and utensils: Demonstrate and practice use of a mixer, blender and toaster Demonstrate and practice placing pots and pans on a cold stove and baking tray in a cold oven Demonstrate and practice use of kinfe and cutting board using a plastic knife and plasticine Demonstrate and practice use of and pans on a cold stove and spoons, dry ingredients (e.g. macaroni) and water Demonstrate and practice use of a colander using marbles and water Introduction of the difference between hot and cold water using tap water Methodology • Conversation• Tasking and learning by stages• Picture display• Verbal instructions• Guidance, suggestions• Game of "scavenger hunt"• Demonstration• Showing, pointing out• Making posters• Practice• Observation• Sorting game• Physical guidance• Praising Results AFMID will learn about cooking utensils and appliances and how to use them. the following skills and competencies of the individual will be developed: Communication skills Motor / physical skills Conducting choices/decision making Awareness of oneself and one's body Take responsibility Awareness of oneself and one's body Teamwork and togetherness Accepting support Evaluation Assessment of the individual's ability (initial evaluation) and evaluation of results (final evaluation) through evaluation forms for determining the level of knowledge/competences prior the activity and after the activity.
+When the AFMID identifies an object, he/she pastes the picture card into the appropriate poster (the name of the object can be entered next to the image) Demonstrate and practice the use of kitchen appliances and utensils: Demonstrate and practice switching the stove, oven and microwave on and off Demonstrate and practice use of a mixer, blender and toaster Demonstrate and practice placing pots and pans on a cold stove and baking tray in a cold oven Demonstrate and practice use of knife and cutting board using a plastic knife and plasticine Demonstrate and practice measuring ingredients using measuring cups and spoons, dry ingredients (e.g. macaroni) and water Demonstrate and practice use of a colander using marbles and water Indicate the difference between hot and cold water using tap water Methodology Conversation Verbal instructions Demonstration Practice Physical guidance Tasking and learning by stages Game of "scavenger hunt" Making posters Sorting game Picture display Game of "scavenger hunt" Making posters Sorting game Results AFMID will learn about cooking utensils and appliances and how to use them. the following skills and competencies of the individual will be developed: Communication skills Motor / physical skills Conducting choices/decision making Awareness of oneself and one's body Take responsibility Awareness of oneself and one's body Teamwork and togetherness Accepting support Evaluation Assessment of the individual's ability (initial evaluation) and evaluation of results (final evaluation) through evaluation forms for determining the level of knowledge/competences prior the activity and after the activity.